ogreowl/nlp-philosophy-artifact/README.md

 **Extended Research**
 * llm_philosophy_network/: EDA of outputs obtained through iteratively prompting Large Language Models to reference philosophers.
 Our preliminary research can be found here:
 * subset_analysis/: Analysis of curated philosophy texts

-<h2>About the Authors</h2>
-This research is primarily developed by Bobby Becker within the Tulane University computer science department under the supervision of Dr. Aron Culotta.
-We aim to contribute to the Digital Humanities, a growing field that uses computational methods to study subjects within the humanities.
-You can contact us at bobbybeckerdev@gmail.com.

 <h2>Recourses</h2>